Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 40 - Building DApps on ICP with a React Frontend/40.02 Storing Data on a Canister/README.md

 ```

 The attribute names `title` and `content` are defined in the frontend's `createArea` component.
 This ensures consistency between frontend and backend data structures.

+## Testing the Integration

+After deploying with `dfx deploy`, refresh the Keeper app and create a new note.
+When you click Add, the frontend updates immediately due to React's state management.
+To verify the backend, check the terminal running `dfx start` for the debug print statement showing the updated notes list.